maldoinc/wireup/docs/pages/integrations/aiohttp/index.md

 ### Routes and type checker

 If you're using a type checker, then you may notice it showing type errors when adding dependencies to aio handlers.
-This is because the signature as defined in aiohttp only allows for `web.Request` in the parameters.
+This is because the signature as defined in aiohttp only allows for `web.Request` in the signature.
 To make the type checker happy you can annotate them with `wireup.integration.aiohttp.route`.

 ```python hl_lines="4 7"
 from wireup.integration.aiohttp import route